 The Nurse Aide Training Program (NATP) is a 120-hour non-credit bearing certificate course that prepares students to take the exam to be certified and employed as a Certified Nurse Aide (CNA).
 Students who complete the CNA course will develop the necessary knowledge and skills to provide direct care to clients in a variety of settings.
 The CNA course contains topics as patient rights, interpersonal skills, safety, asepsis, clinical skills, nutrition, rehabilitation, documentation, and death and dying.
 Upon successful completion of the lecture, laboratory and clinical portions of the course, students will be eligible to take the C.N.A. certification exam for New York State.

-COURSE NUMBER COURSE TITLE CLOCK HOURS
+Course Number COURSE TITLE CLOCK HOURS

-Major Require CNA 101 Fundamentals of Patient Care 120
+Major Requir CNA 101 ements Fundamentals of Patient Care 120

-Total Program clock Hours 120
+TOTAL PROG RAM CLOCK HOURS 120

 HOW TO READ A COURSE DESCRIPTION

 ACC: Accounting